Below you will find guidance and resources to support your return to campus.

 Return to Campus

-Does my research staff need to be on campus this fall?
+Does my research staff need to be on campus this spring?

 Researchers are expected to return to normal campus schedules, as deemed appropriate by you and your unit and/or division/SEAS.
-We encourage you to speak with your research group to develop return-to-campus plans.
+We encourage you to speak with your research group to develop spring plans.

 Principal Investigators: If your researchers have concerns about returning to campus for health reasons, please direct them to UDR, https://accessibility.harvard.edu/covid-19-resources, or to the Office of Postdoctoral Affairs, Director of the Postdoctoral Office, Stephen Kargère, email@example.com.